EngineerCoding/BatchRequest/README.md

 * EnableEndpoint: Whether to enable the /api/batch endpoint.
 Defaults to true.
 When set to false, one can still get the `IBatchRequestService` through dependency injection.
 * RequestHost: The request host which is set in `HttpContext.Request`, which could be used identify whether the current request is being executed in the context of a batch request.
 Defaults to `https://batchrequest`.
 * DefaultProtocol: The request protocol string which is set in `HttpContext.Request`.
 Defaults to `BatchRequest`.

+Some endpoints or controllers might not be suitable for batch requests as per your own requirements.
+This can be configured by using the `IgnoreForBatchRequestAttribute`, which will ignore either a complete controller or specific method in a controller.
+To still allow a controller method for use with batch requests when the controller is ignored completely, the `AllowForBatchRequestAttribute` can be used on a particular method.
+When both those attributes are applied on a single method, `AllowForBatchRequestAttribute` is used over `IgnorForBatchRequestAttribute`.

 ## Making a batch request